networknt/light-doc/content/en/architecture/security.md

 ## Requirement

-Different organizations have different security requirement.
-When designing the security architecture of the light platform, we have to make sure that it is suitable for all types of organizations.
-In most of the cases, security is a tradeoff between performance and risk.
+Different organizations have different security requirements.
+When designing the security architecture of Light, we have to make sure that it is suitable for all types of organizations.
+In most cases, security is a tradeoff between performance and risk.
 If you build a blog application, you want it to be as fast as possible with adequate security.
 If you are building a banking application, you want it to be as secure as possible.
 So we cannot have one security design for all customers.
 We need to have multi-tier of security ranged from low, medium and high.
 In the next section, we list all the use cases in the consideration.

 Beside above requirements, we need to ensure that interactions to the OAuth 2.0 provide is miniume so that we can save network hops.